 The idea for TARS emerged in 1990 out of the discussion between several superintendents at the Mid-Winter Conference.
 A need for representation of rural schools at the state level was the main topic.
-Recent gains made by small schools in that the Legislature was beginning to recognize the diseconomy of scale of small schools were inefficient; therefore, attempts were being made to do away with the “small school formulas/adjustment” and other aspects of funding these small rural districts.
+Gains were made by small schools in that the Legislature was beginning to recognize the diseconomy of scale of small schools were inefficient; therefore, attempts were being made to do away with the “small school formulas/adjustment” and other aspects of funding small rural districts.

 Although many of the small schools were members of other associations, the founders of TARS felt that schools 1600 or under in ADA and with an agricultural economy needed more representation.
 The pre-TARS planning team consisted of then Superintendents, Bill Grusendorf, San Saba ISD; Wayne Pierce, Rosebud-Lott ISD; and Jim Payne, Bruceville-Eddy ISD.
 Over 100 small school superintendents met for an organizational meeting and selected Grusendorf as the first TARS president.
 The consensus was that the future of small schools hung upon two issues: the “small school formulas/adjustment” and the valuation of agricultural land according to its productivity only.